cometchat/cometchat-uikit-android-kotlin/README.md

 # Android Kotlin Chat UI Kit

-The **UI Kit** library is collection of custom **UI Components** and **UI Screens** design to build chat application within few minutes. **UI kit** is designed to avoid boilerplate code for building UI,it has three different ways to build a chat application with fully customizable UI.
-It will help developers to build a chat application within using various **UI Components**.
+CometChat Kotlin UI Kit is a collection of custom UI Components designed to build text chat and voice/video callings features in your application.
+The UI Kit is developed to keep developers in mind and aims to reduce development efforts significantly.

 </br></br>

 ![Platform](https://img.shields.io/badge/Platform-Android-brightgreen.svg)